 My Top 10 Tips for the Road to Hana

 1 – Rent a Small Vehicle

 For any nervous driver out there, this is number one on my Road to Hana tips list for a reason.
 If you’re not taking a tour and plan on driving yourself, definitely get a smaller vehicle.
 Everything is perfectly drivable so you won’t need any off-roading capabilities.
+What makes the Road to Hana scary to drive to some people is not the quality of roads, but the tightness of turns and parking.
 We went with a small SUV and it was perfect.
 You see lots of tourists in lots of huge SUVs and trucks and it’s just way harder to maneuver the countless hairpin turns in something that size.
 This is probably my top tip for Road to Hana, especially if driving/parking in new places stresses you out.